 Code of Conduct violations should be reported to the Dean of Student Services.
-Notify the Dean of be within five working days of the incident or misconduct.
+Notify the Dean of Student Services as soon as possible.
+This notification need not be in writing.
+Notification should be within five working days of the incident or misconduct.
 Later reports may be acted upon or not at the Dean's discretion.